-41. Amend section 19.502-2 by revising paragraphs (a), (b)(1), and (b)(2); and removing paragraph (c).
+40. Amend section 19.502-2 by revising paragraphs (a) and (b)(1) and (2) and removing paragraph (c).

-The revised text reads as follows:
+The revisions read as follows:

 19.502-2 Total small business set-asides.

 (a) Before setting aside an acquisition under this paragraph, refer to 19.203(b).
 Each acquisition of supplies or services that has an anticipated dollar value exceeding $3,500 ($20,000 for acquisitions as described in 13.201(g)(1)), but not over $150,000 ($750,000 for acquisitions described in paragraph (1)(i) of the simplified acquisition threshold definition at 2.101), shall be set aside for small business unless the contracting officer determines there is not a reasonable expectation of obtaining offers from two or more responsible small business concerns that are competitive in terms of fair market prices, quality, and delivery.
 If the contracting officer receives only one acceptable offer from a responsible small business concern in response to a set-aside, the contracting officer should make an award to that firm.
 If the contracting officer receives no acceptable offers from responsible small business concerns, the set-aside shall be withdrawn and the requirement, if still valid, shall be resolicited on an unrestricted basis.
 The small business set-aside does not preclude the award of a contract as described in 19.203.